-In this Verification Statement, we present the performance results of the Greenspan EC3000 conductivity sensor evaluated in the laboratory and under diverse environmental conditions in moored and profiling field tests.
-A total of one laboratory site and five different field sites were used for testing, including tropical coral reef, high turbidity estuary, sub-tropical and sub-arctic coastal ocean, and freshwater riverine environments.
-Quality assurance (QA) oversight of the verification was provided by ACT QA specialists, who conducted technical systems audits and a data quality audit of the test data.
+In this Verification Statement, we present the performance results of the CS547A salinity probe evaluated in the laboratory and under diverse environmental conditions in moored field tests.
+In addition the OBS-3A salinity probe was tested in a vertical profiling application.
+A total of one laboratory site and five different field sites were used for testing, including tropical coral reef, high turbidity estuary, subtropical and sub-arctic coastal ocean, and freshwater riverine environments.
+Quality assurance (QA) oversight of the verification was provided by an ACT QA specialist, who conducted technical systems audits and a data quality audit of the test data.

-In the lab tests, the Greenspan EC3000 exhibited a strong linear response when exposed to 15 different test conditions covering five salinities ranging from 7-34 psu, each at three temperatures ranging from 6-32 °C ( $R^2=0.999$ , SE = 0.118 and slope = 0.997).
-The mean of the absolute difference between instrument measured salinity and reference sample salinity for all 15 treatments was -0.0426 $\pm 0.1176$ psu.
-When examined independently, the relative accuracy of the conductivity and temperature sensors were $0.1306\pm0.08902$ mS/cm and $0.0935\pm0.1377$ °C, respectively.
+In the lab tests, the CS547A exhibited a linear but variable response when exposed to 15 different test conditions covering five salinities ranging from 7 - 34 psu, each at three temperatures ranging from 6 - 32 °C ($R^2 > 0.963$, SE = 1.954 and slope = 0.927).
+The overall mean and variance of the absolute difference between instrument measured salinity and reference sample salinity for all treatments was - 2.33 ±2.03 psu.
+When examined independently, the relative accuracy of the conductivity and temperature sensors were 2.52 ±2.35 mS/cm and -0.0394 ±0.0721 °C, respectively.

 Across all five field deployments, the range of salinity tested against was 0.14 - 36.97.
 The corresponding conductivity and temperatures ranges for the tests were 0.27 - 61.69 mS cm-1 and 10.75 - 31.14 °C, respectively.
-Extensive and rapid biofouling at the FL and GA test sites severely impacted instrument performance within approximately one week.
-Based on initial relative accuracy of the instrument during the first few days of deployment period, instrument performance was also affected by calibration issues.
-The initial offsets in measurement salinity were 0.218, 0.200, and -0.210 for the FL, GA, and HI test deployments.
-The accuracy was much better for the entire MI freshwater deployment and initially for the HI with offsets of -0.0006 and 0.030 psu, respectively.
-When instrument response for the first 14 days of deployment was compared together for all five field sites, a fairly consistent and linear performance response was observed with R = 0.982, SE = 1.789 and slope = 0.982.
+With the exception of the MI freshwater test site, instrument performance was impacted by calibrations issues as well as impacts from biofouling.
+For the MI deployment the average offset in salinity was -0.033 ± 0.010 and performance was stable throughout the deployment.
+For the marine test sites the initial offset in measured salinity during the first week of deployment ranged from 0.4 - 3.0 psu.
+The measurement error was due almost exclusively from the conductivity sensor and the temperature sensor response was quite stable and accurate at all sites.
+The average offset of the measured temperature relative to our calibrated reference temperature logger was 0.026, -0.009, 0.092, 0.008, and -0.079 °C for FL, GA, HI, MI, and AK, respectively.
+When instrument response was compared together for the first 14 days of deployment at all five field sites, a fairly consistent and linear performance response was observed with R2 = 0.982, SE = 1.789 and slope = 0.982.
+This response was also very similar to that observed for the lab studies.
+For the vertical profiling application, the OBS-3A tracked vertical changes in salinity closely and the average offset over the two profiling tests was 0.74 ± 0.19 psu.

 Performance checks were completed prior to field deployment and again at the end of the deployment, after instruments were thoroughly cleaned of fouling, to evaluate potential calibration drift versus biofouling impacts.
-At the three sites where these tests were successful, field deployment results were largely reflective of biofouling impacts and not calibration drift in the instrument.
-On one occasion a very low negative offset in instrument readings for the pre-test may have resulted from the entrainment of air bubbles in the conductivity cell.
+There were often significant changes in the measured accuracy for salinity of between 1-3 psu.
+It is not possible to directly identify whether these changes resulted from calibration drift or if we could simply not completely remove the impacts of biofouling during our post-deployment cleaning.